Kisky3/TOEIC/README.md

 11.`coverage`: the extent or degree to which something is observed, analyzed, and reported, the amount of protection given by insurance.

 12.`excruciating`: intensely painful or distressing; intense or extreme.

+13.`fraud`: deliberate deception for unfair or unlawful gain.